zhaovan/portfolio/src/app/about/about.md

 My creative interests revolve around a devotion to craft, narrative, and storytelling.
 I am fascinated by work that meanders, sits, and reckons with nonlinear narratives.
 One such form, comics, provides a unique lens to story crafting and if you want to learn more, I recommend Scott McCloud's [Understanding Comics](https://en.wikipedia.org/wiki/Understanding_Comics).
 To say it changed me is an understatement.

 Outside of my main line of work, I make small games and tools, write poetry, and bake bread.
-Some of my work has been physically shown in places such as the _SF Public Library_, _Silver Sprocket_, _Kearny Street Workshop_, _Providence Place Library_, _Letterform Archive_, and _Harvey Milk Photo Center_.
-My site specific work can be found in _Taper_, _thehtml.review_, and _The New River_.
+Some of my work has been exhibited in cities such as NYC, LA, SF, and PVD, and places such as _SF Public Library_, _Silver Sprocket_, _Kearny Street Workshop_, _Providence Place Library_, _Culture Hub_, _Letterform Archive_, and _Harvey Milk Photo Center_.
+My (web)site specific work can be found in _Taper_, _thehtml.review_, and _The New River_.
 I'm grateful that my work has been supported by organizations such as _Kearny Street Workshop_ and _Kundiman_.

 Currently residing in San Francisco by way of Philadelphia, Basking Ridge, Bellevue, and Providence.
 Come say hi, I have tons of bakery recommendations.